chetanya95/cowin-notifier/README.md

 Step 1) Enable application access on your gmail with steps given here: https://support.google.com/accounts/answer/185833?p=InvalidSecondFactor&visit_id=637554658548216477-2576856839&rd=1
 \
-Step 2) Enter the details in the file `env` file present in the same folder.
+Step 2) Enter the details in the file `.env` file present in the same folder.
 \
 \
 Step 3) Add the entries for different people in `find_entries.json` file.
 For each person, below entries are needed.